alex35469/fingerpatch/README.md

 ## Issues

 Automate capture does not handle broken dependencies and network problems if it occurs.
-So it might be stuck in a state where the user has to manually kill the process such that the automate capture can continue it's task.
+So it might be stuck in a state where the user has to manually kill the process such that the automate capture can continue its task.